 The successful applicant shall serve a trial period of four months worked.
 Conditional on satisfactory performance, the successful applicant shall become permanent after successful completion of the trial period.
-During the trial period, if the successful applicant is unsatisfactory in the position as determined by the Employer, or if they find their self unable to perform the duties of the new position or wishes to return to their former position, they shall be returned to their former position at their former wage rate and without loss of seniority.
+During the trial period, if the successful applicant is unsatisfactory in the position as determined by the Employer, or if they find their self-unable to perform the duties of the new position or wishes to return to their former position, they shall be returned to their former position at their former wage rate and without loss of seniority.
 All employees who changed job positions in consequence, will return to their previous position, at their former rate of pay and without loss of seniority.
-The successful applicant shall not be entitled to bid for another posted vacancy for a period of six months after the date of the successful application.
-It is understood that this will not apply to those employees filling temporary vacancies.